 Probably my favorite thing about this resort is the way you get to the Disney parks… You use the Disney Skyliner with its whimsical aerial gondolas.
 They say, “Glide across the sky and add an extra dash of pixie dust to your day.
 This grand, state-of-the-art gondola system conveniently connects Disney’s Hollywood Studios and the International Gateway at Epcot and links to Disney’s Art of Animation Resort, Disney’s Caribbean Beach Resort, Disney’s Pop Century Resort, and Disney’s Riviera Resort.
 The Disney Skyliner station at International Gateway at Epcot is also conveniently located just a short stroll away from Disney’s BoardWalk entertainment district, Disney’s Yacht Club Resort, Disney’s Beach Club Resort, and Disney’s Boardwalk Inn.”

 5. Disney’s BoardWalk Inn

 The rooms here have dark blue carpet and yellow and white stripes on the walls.
-The decor in the lobby is more interesting with old fashioned white pillars like something out of a cruise ship.
-There are intricate lamps and gold mounted wall paintings above the reception making the entranceway feel very authentic.
+The lobby’s decor is more interesting, with old-fashioned white pillars like something out of a cruise ship.
+There are intricate lamps and gold-mounted wall paintings above the reception, making the entranceway feel very authentic.